For the Finger Lakes Library System’s (FLLS) press release on discontinuing Hoopla, please see the Statement on Ending Use of Hoopla.

 What libraries will be continuing Hoopla?

-Right now, member libraries are still discussing the option with their Boards of Trustees.
-The FLLS libraries that have chosen to continue offering Hoopla are Seymour Library in Auburn, Apalachin Library, and Candor Free Library.
+The FLLS libraries that have chosen to continue offering Hoopla are Apalachin Library, Seymour Library in Auburn, Candor Free Library, Groton Public Library, and Seneca Falls Library.

 How much does Hoopla cost?